tylerblakex-netizen/AutoPost/docs/SECRETS.md

 - TWITTER_API_KEY, TWITTER_API_SECRET, TWITTER_ACCESS_TOKEN, TWITTER_ACCESS_TOKEN_SECRET – X/Twitter credentials.

 Set these values using your environment or your platform's secret manager (e.g. GitHub Secrets).
 For local development, copy `.env.example` to `.env` and fill in your credentials.

+Never commit real credentials to the repository.
+The application only reads them from environment variables.